dougeby/IntuneDocs/InTuneDocs/deploy-use/install-the-windows-pc-client-with-microsoft-intune.md

 ## Instruct users to self-enroll

 Users can install the Intune client software by going to  [the Company Portal website](http://portal.manage.microsoft.com).
 If the web portal can detect that the device is a Windows PC, it will to prompt users to enroll the PC by downloading the Intune software client.
 Once the software has been downloaded, users can install it to bring their PCs into management.

+The exact information that users see in the web portal may vary, depending on your account's MDM Authority and the platform and version of the user's PC.

 ![Intune Portal prompting to you to download the Intune software client](../media/software-client-download.png)